Washington becomes 1st state to approve net-neutrality rules | Taiwan News

 The new law also requires internet providers to disclose information about their management practices, performance and commercial terms.
 Violations would be enforceable under the state's Consumer Protection Act.

+Because the FCC prohibited state laws from contradicting its decision, opponents of the Washington law have said it would lead to lawsuits.
+Inslee said he was confident of its legality, saying "the states have a full right to protect their citizens."

+As he has done frequently over the past year, Inslee took aim at President Donald Trump's administration, saying the decision by the Federal Communications Commission was "a clear case of the Trump administration favoring powerful corporate interests over the interests of millions of Washingtonians and Americans."

-While several states introduced similar measures this year seeking to protect net neutrality, only Oregon and Washington passed bills.
+While several states introduced similar measures this year seeking to protect net neutrality, so far only Oregon and Washington have passed legislation.
 But Oregon's measure wouldn't put any new requirements on internet providers.

 It would stop state agencies from buying internet service from any company that blocks or prioritizes specific content or apps, starting in 2019.
 It's unclear when Oregon's measure would be signed into law.